Khairy Jamaluddin: Feud with Lokman Noor Adam

 Khairy and Lokman Noor Adam clashed around 2018 because of Lokman Noor defended former prime minister Najib Razak.
 This dispute caused Khairy to nickname Lokman Noor as "Lobakman".
 The name of this title comes from Khairy's twitter account tweet against him in 2018 which called him having an extremely low intelligence quotient (IQ).
-The post reads: “You better pray I don't become the president of UMNO.
+The post reads: "You better pray I don't become the president of UMNO.
 First thing I'll do is sack you for having the IQ of a carrot."
 However, in the 2018 UMNO leadership election, Khairy lost to Ahmad Zahid Hamidi for the position of the UMNO president while Lokman Noor won the position of member of the UMNO National Supreme Council.

 Allegation of phantom voters

-During 2022 UMNO general assembly, Sungai Besar UMNO division chief, Jamal Yunos accused Khairy of attempting to bring “phantom voters” to the assembly.
+During 2022 UMNO general assembly, Sungai Besar UMNO division chief, Jamal Yunos accused Khairy of attempting to bring "phantom voters" to the assembly.
 However, the statement was denied vehemently by Khairy.
 He added that the statement portrayed him as "lacking integrity and credibility, involved in corruption for personal gain, causing him to lose business opportunities and public trust."
 He later filed a defamation suit against Jamal at the Kuala Lumpur High Court on 24 May 2023 and demanded compensation of RM1 million.

+Allegations of operational disconnect

+In January 2025, former Health Minister Khairy criticized the Administrative and Diplomatic Officer or PTDs for being detached from the practical realities of hospital operations, suggesting they were overly reliant on data analysis without understanding on-the-ground challenges.
+The Administrative and Diplomatic Officers Alumni Association (PPTD) swiftly rebutted these claims, asserting that the PTDs collaborate closely with professionals in the health sector to develop balanced and sustainable policies.